United Nations races to rescue civilians from Mariupol plant - NewsBreak

 — A Ukrainian army brigade said it used an American Switchblade “suicide” drone against Russian forces in what was likely Ukraine's first recorded use of such weapon in combat.

-— The Ukrainian governor of the eastern Luhansk region said residents of the city of Kreminna were being terrorized by Russian troops trying to cross the Seversky Donets River.
-Serhiy Haidai accused Russian troops of checking phones and "forcibly disappearing Ukrainian patriots.”
+— The Ukrainian governor of the eastern Luhansk region said more than 3,500 residents of the city of Kreminna found themselves in Russian-controlled territory as Russian forces were trying to cross the Seversky Donets River.
+Serhiy Haidai accused Russian troops of “terrorizing” the residents, “from checking phones to forcibly disappearing Ukrainian patriots.”
 His statements could not be immediately verified.

-— Haidia also said more than 15,000 people remain in Severodonetsk, a city in the Luhansk region that's seen as a key Russian target.
-He said three people were evacuated from Severodonetsk on Friday and that he believes most residents wish to remain even though “entire blocks of houses are on fire.”

 — The small village of Nekhoteevk, in Russia’s southern Belgorod region bordering Ukraine, was being evacuated Friday due to shelling from Ukrainian territory, according to the regional governor, Vyacheslav Gladkov.
 His claims couldn't be immediately verified.